My sibling has epilepsy

 You may feel:

-• It’s not fair that your sibling has epilepsy
+• It’s not fair that your brother or sister has epilepsy

 • It’s not fair that they get more attention than you do

-• It’s not fair that a plan has to change because your brother has had a seizure
+• It’s not fair that a plan has to change because your brother or sister has had a seizure

 If you’re feeling angry a lot, try and find an adult you can talk to.
-They may be able to help.
+They may be able to help you deal with the situation.

 • Is there a group that can help me?

-If you look after your sibling a lot, there are some groups you can get help from.
+If you look after your brother or sister a lot, there are some groups you can get help from.

 This organisation offers support to young people who have to spend a lot of time looking after a brother or sister.

-This is a phone number any child can ring to talk to someone about how they’re feeling and what’s happening for them, especially if they’re worried about something.
+Call Childline any time you want to talk to someone about how you’re feeling, especially if you’re worried about something.
 The number is 0800 1111.
 It doesn’t cost anything.

 Find out more about epilepsy!